Freudian slip: Slips of the tongue

 In general use, the term 'Freudian slip' has been debased to refer to any accidental slips of the tongue.
-Thus many examples are found in explanations and dictionaries which do not strictly fit the psychoanalytic definition.
+Thus, many examples are found in explanations and dictionaries that do not strictly fit the psychoanalytic definition.

 For example: She: 'What would you like—bread and butter, or cake?'
 He: 'Bed and butter.'

 In the above, the man may be presumed to have a sexual feeling or intention that he wished to leave unexpressed, not a sexual feeling or intention that was dynamically repressed.
 His sexual intention was therefore secret, rather than subconscious, and any 'parapraxis' would inhere in the idea that he unconsciously wished to express that intention, rather than in the sexual connotation of the substitution.
-Freudians might point out, however, that this is simply a description of what Freud and Breuer termed the preconscious which Freud defined as thoughts that are not presently conscious but can become conscious without meeting any resistance.
+Freudians might point out, however, that this is simply a description of what Freud and Breuer termed the preconscious, which Freud defined as thoughts that are not presently conscious but can become conscious without meeting any resistance.
 In Freud's theory, he allows parapraxes to be generated in the preconscious, so he would allow for thoughts that one tries to put outside of consciousness to have effects on conscious actions.